LinhHC/tictactoe-ai/README.md

 # tictactoe-ai
-A simple Tic-Tac-Toe game written in Python and their pygame framework.
+A simple Tic-Tac-Toe game written in Python and using their pygame framework.
 Users play against an AI, which was implemented using the minimax algorithm.

 ![image of tictactoe game window](data/game-window.png)

 ## Introduction
-This project was created as an introductory training project getting familiar with the pygame framework and to get started with artifical intelligence and machine learning algorithms.
-The application is based on the online course "CS50’s Introduction to Artificial Intelligence with Python".
+This project was created as an introductory training project to get familiar with the pygame framework and to get started with artifical intelligence and machine learning algorithms.
 ## Minimax Algorithm
 The minimax is an algorithm to determine the best possible moves in two player zero-sum games.
 In these type of games the gain of an advantage of one player results automatically to an equivalent